shanet/blog/_posts/2013-12-29-writing-a-self-mutating-x86_64-c-program.md

 it works! we exec'd a shell!
 {% endhighlight %}

-There you have it, a self-mutating C program.
+And there you have it, a self-mutating C program.